VLDB2020/VLDB2020.github.io/registration-support.md

 ## Application Process

-Applicants should fill in the form at [https://forms.gle/TRcsQgsX5SZiuwSt7](https://forms.gle/TRcsQgsX5SZiuwSt7) by 5 August 2020.
+Applicants should fill in the form at [https://forms.gle/TRcsQgsX5SZiuwSt7](https://forms.gle/TRcsQgsX5SZiuwSt7) by **15 August 2020**.
 Should you have any problems with opening the links or filling in the forms, please contact us via bin.cui @ pku.edu.cn.
-Selected candidates will be informed by 15 August 2020.
+Selected candidates will be informed in August 2020.
 Persons applying for the VLDB Registration support are advised to not register before hearing from us.
 Please note: Applications of US students will be automatically assessed also for the NSF-funded registration grant.
 US-students do not need to follow a separate application process.

 ## SPEND Committee VLDB Endowment